iamdtang/skaterdav85.github.io/_posts/2016-01-09-handling-errors-with-ember-data.md

 }
 ```

 You can see how that JSON pointer `data/attributes/first` maps to this JSON document.
+Note that `first` in the string `data/attributes/first` refers to the `first` (first name) attribute.
 You
 can learn more about JSON pointers [here](https://tools.ietf.org/html/rfc6901).

 Back to the example.
 Not only does the API need to send the error response formatted as above,